NoahCHuber/CSCISeniorProject/docs/SwiftEdgeRequirementsDoc.md

 **Section 4 – Verification:**
 *Outlines how the software will be tested and validated against the requirements specified in Section 3.
 It includes the planned verification methods and criteria for determining successful implementation.
-(Due to the size of this project, actual verification of the software will not be filed)*
+(Due to the size of this project, actual verification of the software will not be filed.)*

 **Section 5 – Appendices:**
 *Contains any supplemental material, such as references, diagrams, mockups, glossaries, and additional documentation that support or extend the main content of the SRD.*